RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 It will return a `ZonedDateTime` instance.

+* If the stored date is older than 29 days it will be ignored it and a DateNotFoundException will be thrown.

 #### Example

 Let's suppose that one of your users opens the app on `2023-01-10`, the app then retrieves a sleep